-This course introduces participants to the theoretical, practical and research-based traditions underpinning the field of language teacher education and development.
+The seminar in Language Teacher Education and Development introduces participants to the theoretical, practical and research-based traditions underpinning this field.
 Starting from a perspective on teacher education which has emerged as common ground for the preparation of teachers in diverse disciplines around the world, the seminar delves into the major pedagogical principles historically shaping the curriculum that educational institutions have put into place to support teachers’ learning and development.
 The aforementioned general and global perspective merges with specific and local outlooks when the seminar gravitates towards the education of Nonnative English Speaker Teachers (NNESTs) in the Colombian context.
-While facilitating participants’ interaction with a representative body of knowledge in the field, the structure and dynamics of the course engage participants in critical reflection aiming at the design of context-sensitive teacher education experiences.
+While facilitating participants’ interaction with a representative body of knowledge in the field, the seminar’s structure and dynamics engages student teachers in critical reflection aiming at the design of context-sensitive teacher education experiences.

-- Develop a genral understanding of what bilingualism is
+- Develop a general understanding of the concepts of bilingualism and bilingual education.

-- Familiarize with some different types of bilingualism
+- Be familiarized with different types of bilingual education.

 Reflective teaching is an approach which has gained significant momentum in language teaching.
 In his personal reflection about thirty years of TEFL/TESL, Richards (2015) contends that language teachers have moved away from a search of the perfect method and have shifted their attention to developing and exploring their own teaching through reflective teaching and action research.

-- Become aware of the main theoretical tenets underlying reflective teaching
+- Become aware of the main theoretical tenets underlying RT.

-- Make explicit the underlying beliefs, assumptions and principles they hold about their teaching practice
+- Make explicit their underlying beliefs, assumptions and principles they hold about their teaching

-- Explore the teaching and reflect on the teaching principles and teaching practices
+- Explore their teaching and reflect on their teaching principles and the teaching practices.

-- Put into effect thoughful reflection and professional dialogue on critical issues in education and language teaching
+- Put into effect thoughtful reflection and professional dialogue on critical issues in education and

-- Implement diverse reflective teaching tools as a way of exploring and keeping a record of their teaching experiences
+- Implement diverse RT tools as a way of exploring and keeping a record of their teaching experiences.

-- Exchange their professional views and give each other feedback
+- Exchange their professional views and to give feedback each other.

 - Conceptualize their professional identity by means of their internal narratives.

 Since 1994, when the Ministry of Education in Colombia established as compulsory the teaching of a foreign language to children, teachers have been worried about the serious challenge it represents.
-University professors started to focus their research studies on this field, and foreign language teacher education programs to design their curricula to fulfill the expectation of teaching English to children.
+University professors started to focus their research studies on this field, and the Foreign Language Programs to design their curriculums to fulfill these legal expectations.
 This course is intended for professionals who are interested in evaluating their current practices and exploring new ways of facilitating children the learning of English.
 Emphases are on child development and the implications in foreign language teaching, methodological principles to teach an L2 to children, lesson planning, strategies and techniques to promote interaction in the classroom and assessment processes.
-The course will be structured around theoretical, practical, and research components.
+It will be structured around theoretical, practical and investigative components.

 To achieve that purpose, the course brings different voices that have tackled these topics in order to give participants different perspectives and points of analysis.
-By the end of the course students should have a good grasp of various concepts and be able to position themselves with their own views supported by their critical appraisal of the literature studied in the course.
-Participants should be able to give their opinion of the issues involved and see themselves as playing a part in the continuing development of this phenomenon and be able to decide how they intend to play out their part within their own context.
+By the end of the course students should have a good grasp of various concepts and be able to position themselves with their own views backed up by their critical appraisal of the literature studied in the course.
+Participants should be able to give their opinion of the issues involved and see themselves in their own situation as playing a part in the continuing development of this phenomenon and be able to decide how they intend to play out their part within their own context.